liambx/Axion-Gadget/README.md

 For testing the further correction:                  OPT   +=  -DFDMBIASTEST (normally no need to turn it on)

-For adaptively changin the FDM property:             OPT   +=  -DFDMADAPTIVE (still developing function, not toally mature yet)
+For adaptively changin the FDM property:             OPT   +=  -DFDMADAPTIVE (not totally mature)

 For correctly choosing the FDM gravity softening:    OPT   +=  -DFDMGRAVSOFT (Suggest to turn it on)